MrCloud-10/YedekParcaApp/README.md

 6- Shortcomings

 It will be improved that searching by brand or br model.
-There can build better UI with css.
+There can be builded better UI with css.
-There can add an User page.
+There can be added an User page.

 ## Starting The Project